Which NFL stadiums will allow fans at games during the divisional round?

 Here is what NFL stadium capacity is expected to look like this week as the league is allowing each of its teams to determine whether or not fans can attend playoff games.

 Check out the full schedule of this week’s games, including TV info and this week’s Sunday Night Football game on NBC.
 On Saturday night, the Baltimore Ravens take on the Buffalo Bills at 8:15 p.m.
 ET.
 Live coverage begins at 7:30 p.m.
-ET with Football Night in America.
+ET with Football Night in America on NBC.

 RELATED: New York won’t lift 10 p.m. bar and restaurant closing time for Bills game